acjeter/cse15l-lab-reports/lab-report-1.md

 ````
 $ ssh cs15lsp23__@ieng6.ucsd.edu
 ````
+For me, there was an issue with the `ieng6` server, and I had to manually add `-202` here, and it looked like this: `cs15lsp23__@ieng6-202.ucsd.edu`.
+Basically all this did was force a connection between computer 202, because the other computers had issues with certain accounts (mine included).

 If this is the first time that you are connecting to this server, a message might pop up.
 Here is a screenshot of what it might look like: ![Image](VScode-host-authenticity.png)
 This is **expected**!
 Don't worry.
 What is happening here is that your computer client is trying to make sure that you're connecting to the right server.
 Enter `yes` in the terminal.